-Remote learning: how to keep EAL pupils on-trackNewFind out from The Bell Foundation experts how to provide high-quality remote provision for pupils with English as an additional language (EAL).
+Remote learning: how to keep pupils with EAL on-trackFind out from The Bell Foundation experts how to provide high-quality remote provision for pupils with English as an additional language (EAL).
 Learn how to make remote lessons accessible, keep conversation skills going, and get the most out of free online translation tools.

-Remote learning: how to support children with SENDNewExperts from nasen (National Association for Special Educational Needs) explain how to provide high-quality remote provision for this vulnerable group.
+Remote learning: how to support pupils with SENDExperts from nasen (National Association for Special Educational Needs) explain how to provide high-quality remote provision for this vulnerable group.
 Find out how to support parents, get the most out of support staff and make resources accessible.

 Why every school should use a digital education platformStay connected, re-create the vibrancy of your classrooms and give children a sense of normality again by moving to a digital education platform.
 They're simple to set up and use, and you can uphold your school's quality of education – whatever your learning ambitions.